braid-org/braidjs/readme.md

 ## What's in this repository?

 ```
-braid-peer.js       # A Braid Peer in Javascript
+braid-peer.js       # Implements the abstract Braid protocol on a `peer` object in Javascript
-http-client.js      # Extends a web browser into a Braid HTTP client
+http-client.js      # Implements the Braid HTTP protocol to web browsers
-http-server.js      # Extends a nodejs server into a Braid HTTP server
+http-server.js      # Implements the Braid HTTP protocol in nodejs servers
-state-control.js    # Validation, access control, programmatic state on a peer
+state-control.js    # Supports validation, access control, programmatic state on a peer
-reactivity.js       # Support for reactive programming environment
+reactivity.js       # Supports a reactive programming on a peer
-proxy.js            # A Braid Peer as ES6 Proxy
+proxy.js            # Implements a Braid peer as ES6 Proxy
-merge-algos/        # OT and CRDT implementations
+merge-algos/        # Implementations for OT and CRDT merge-types
   /sync9.js
 tests.js
 ```